healthchecks/healthchecks/templates/docs/api.md

 ### Response Codes

 201 Created
-:   Returned if the check was successfully created.
+:   The check was successfully created.

 200 OK
-:   Returned if the `unique` parameter was used and an existing check was matched.
+:   The `unique` parameter was used and an existing check was matched.

+400 Bad Request
+:   The request is not well-formed, violates schema, or uses invalid
+    field values.

+401 Unauthorized
+:   The API key is either missing or invalid.

 403 Forbidden
-:   Returned if the account's check limit has been reached.
+:   The account's check limit has been reached.
 For free accounts,
     the limit is 20 checks per account.

 ### Example Request